jerryfane/bitpharma/README.md

  8. *status*: it can take value from 0 to 3 based on the status of the prescription.
 In particular,  0 means that the prescription has been issued.
 It takes value 1 once the patient has confirmed the purchase and 2 when the pharmacy has closed the transaction successfully.
 Finally, if the prescription expires before being used, the status takes value 3.
  9. *doctor*: doctor who issued the prescription

  At a more developed stage, most of these attributes would be constrained to values that comply with current regulation.
-For instance, Italian laws allow for prescriptions of up to two packages for most drugs, which becomes thre for chronic disease  and 6 for injectable antibiotics.
-This could be achieved by allowing the contract to communicate with an external database that would contain all of these requirements, and then add checks in the code.
+For instance, Italian laws allow for prescriptions of up to two packages for most drugs, which increases to three for drugs used to treat chronic diseases and to six for injectable antibiotics.
+This could be achieved by allowing the contract to communicate with an external database that would contain all of these requirements, and then add checks in the code to ensure full compliance to the regulation.

- 7. *expiration*: days from when prescription was issued